Artezaru/pydecorium/docs/source/index.rst

 - **API Reference**: This section contains the documentation of the package's API.
 - **Usage**: This section contains the documentation of how to use the package.
+- **Examples**: This section contains examples of how to use the package.

 .. toctree::
    :maxdepth: 1